resource-watch/slate/source/includes/api/_graph.md

 ## Count dataset view

-Updates the view count for the corresponding dataset.
+Updates the view count for the corresponding dataset - as well as the corresponding count for the authenticated user in case a valid Authorization header is passed.

 <aside class="notice">
-    This is an authenticated endpoint!
+    This endpoint can be used providing a valid authentication token as well as without adding it.
+The effect would vary depending on the option chosen in the sense that, when passing a valid authentication token, the specific count for the authenticated user will also be updated.
 </aside>

 ```shell